 Formed in 1986 through what is now the NICHD Pregnancy and Perinatology Branch, the NRN is a collaborative network of neonatal intensive care units across the United States.
 It comprises 15 clinical centers and a data coordinating center.
-Focused on newborns, particularly extremely low birth weight (ELBW) infants, NRN aims to facilitate the advancement of neonatal care by establishing a network of academic centers that, by rigorous patient evaluation using common protocols, can study the required numbers of patients and can provide answers more rapidly than individual centers acting alone.
-To fulfill this mission, NRN has completed or is implementing 22 observational studies and 40 interventional trials (details of which are available http://neonatal.rti.org/ ).
+Focused on newborns, particularly extremely low birth weight (ELBW) infants, the NRN aims to facilitate the advancement of neonatal care by establishing a network of academic centers that, by rigorous patient evaluation using common protocols, can study the required numbers of patients and can provide answers more rapidly than individual centers acting alone.
+To fulfill this mission, the NRN has completed or is implementing 22 observational studies and 40 interventional trials (details of which are available http://neonatal.rti.org/ ).

 Preterm birth complications and outcomes.
 NRN studies in this area include:

-- Follow-Up Study of High-Risk Infants.
-Begun in 1993, NRN's Follow-Up Study is a cohort of surviving ELBW infants who have neurodevelopmental, neurosensory, and functional assessments at a corrected age of 24 months to identify maternal and neonatal risk and protective factors for neurodevelopmental outcome.
-As of December 2017, NRN has followed more than 20,000 children in this study.
+- Follow-Up Visit of High-Risk Infants (NCT00009633).
+Begun in 1993, the NRN's Follow-Up Visit is a cohort of surviving ELBW infants who have neurodevelopmental, neurosensory, and functional assessments at a corrected age of 24 months to identify maternal and neonatal risk and protective factors for neurodevelopmental outcome.
+As of December 2017, the NRN has followed more than 20,000 children in this study.

 Bronchopulmonary dysplasia (BPD), also called chronic lung disease, is a serious respiratory condition that affects premature infants.
 These babies generally have inflammation or scarring of the lungs and must be on some form of oxygen therapy via nasal prongs, a mask, or a breathing tube.
 Some studies within this topic area include: